David Spielman: Photography career

 New Orleans Musicians: When Not Performing is a collection of portraits of 71 musicians when not on stage.
 Each was asked where they wanted to be photographed, which offers the viewer a glimpse into their lives.
 The book includes Dr. John, Pete Fountain, Harry Connick, Frogman Henry, Fats Domino, Irma Thomas, Allen Toussaint and more.
 As he did in Southern Writers, Spielman works quickly, usually one on one, as he feels more people there causes distractions for the subject.
 His method allows an intimate and personal exchange between the subject and photographer.

 Katrinaville Chronicles is Spielman's start to a long-term photographic essay about Hurricane Katrina and its aftermath.
-Not being a "hard news" guy, his approach was that of an observer trying to document what happened to his city, New Orleans.
+Not being a "hard news" guy, his approach was that of an observer trying to document what happened to his own city, New Orleans.
 Working slowly and very deliberately, he traversed the city searching for images that would tell a story.
 Spielman always attempts to render the best possible image, leaving his biases out of the way.
 This book also includes his e-mails to family and friends.
 Never thinking that his words and observations would be part of a book, it was just his first-person account of what he was seeing and feeling after the storm when the city was almost void of people.
-He modeled his work after that of the wonderful photographers who documented the Great Depression and Dust Bowl.
+He modeled his work after that of the photographers who documented the Great Depression and Dust Bowl.
 This was his WPA; the only difference was there was no government funding and no editors to help tell them where to go.
 He was on his own, shooting and funding his work without any outside help.

 The Katrina Decade is a book and major exhibition with the Historic New Orleans Collection, documenting the ten years after Hurricane Katrina.
 Spielman continued to photograph New Orleans post-storm, documenting areas and neighborhoods that may be missed by someone less familiar with New Orleans.
 With much rebuilding in progress, the recovery didn't reach and include everyone and every place.
 The book shows houses completely vine-covered and structures stripped of any and all valuable architectural details.
 A melancholy beauty with a haunting air overtook many parts of the city.
 The Historic New Orleans Collected hosted a major tenth-anniversary show of Spielman's Katrina work.